Florida Warranty Deeds

 If you are purchasing property from a family member, a quit claim deed may be more appropriate than a Florida warranty deed.
 However, in most real estate transactions, the buyer and seller are strangers to each other.
 In this case, a warranty deed is an absolute must, and something the purchaser’s lender will likely require to ensure there are no real problems with the property in the future.

 As with all Florida deeds, depending on the circumstances and facts surrounding the deed transfer, Florida documentary stamp tax may be due.
 There are many exceptions but be sure to verify whether or not this tax applies to your warranty deed.
 The transfer tax can be substantial, so caution is advised before executing your deed.
 Penalties for failure to pay documentary stamp tax are severe.
 Let us guide you as to whether or not transfer tax might be due.

 We Can Help You Obtain a Warranty Deed in Florida

 If you are thinking about purchasing property in the Sunshine State, it is critical that you obtain a Florida warranty deed.
-At My Florida Deed, we can provide this form and advise on how to ensure it is properly completed.
-Call us today at 321-379-7690 or fill out our online form to learn more.
+At My Florida Deed, we can provide this deed and advise on how to ensure it is properly completed.
+Complete the form below or contact us to learn more.